CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 Note that the Foo-Bar project only supports major versions of Perl released in the past ten (10) years, even though Foo-Bar will run on older versions of Perl.
-If a security fix requires us to increase the minimum version of Perl that is supported, then the maintainer(s) may do so.
+If a security fix requires the maintainers to increase the minimum version of Perl that is supported, then they may do so.

 # Installation and Usage Issues